Top 10 Mid-Term Rental Platforms of 2025 (That Are Not Airbnb)

 Sabbatical Homes is a mid-term rental platform that caters specifically to students, academics, writers, artists, and researchers.

-What is it?: As per its name, this platform caters specifically to students, academics, writers, artists, and researchers.
+What is it?: As per its name, Sabbatical Homes caters specifically to students, academics, writers, artists, and researchers.

-Pros: Sabbatical Homes operates all over the world and offers a good range of options for property managers, as it allow you to list not only full properties, but also allows for home exchanges.
-It also has the advantage of securing highly-educated tenants who are usually very pleasant and desirable to rent to.
+Pros: Sabbatical Homes operates all over the world and offers a good range of options for property managers, as it allows you to list not only full properties, but also allows for home exchanges.
+It also has the advantage of securing highly educated tenants who are usually very pleasant and desirable to rent to.

 10. Flatio